kamon-io/Kamon/site/src/main/jekyll/backends/datadog.md

 ---
 title: Kamon | Datadog | Documentation
-layout: default
+layout: documentation
 ---

 Reporting Metrics to Datadog
 ===========================
 <hr>

-[Datadog](http://www.datadoghq.com/) Datadog is a monitoring service for IT, Operations and Development teams who write and run applications at scale, and want to turn the massive amounts of data produced by their apps, tools and services into actionable insight.
+[Datadog] is a monitoring service for IT, Operations and Development teams who write and run applications at scale, and want to turn the massive amounts of data produced by their apps, tools and services into actionable insight.

 Installation
 ------------

 To use the Datadog module just add the `kamon-datadog` dependency to your project and start your application using the Aspectj Weaver agent.
-Please refer to our [get started](/get-started) page for more info on how to add dependencies to your project and starting your application with the AspectJ Weaver.
+Please refer to our [get started] page for more info on how to add dependencies to your project and starting your application with the AspectJ Weaver.

 Configuration